Relax, Reset, Rebalance

 Bowen Therapy may be of benefit, in some capacity, the treatment almost any health condition.

-A study conducted at the University of North Carolina, Chapel Hill found that Bowen Therapy treatment was:
+A study titled “The Bowen Technique: a study of it’s prevalence and effectiveness”, presented at the University of North Carolina, Chapel Hill found that Bowen Therapy treatment was:

 - 95% effective in the treatment of temporomandibular joint (TMJ) dysfunction